top of page

 Q: When is your sale?

-A: My first tuber sale will be held in mid-March.
+A: My 2026 tuber sale will be in early April.

 Q: When will my order ship?

-A: Your order will ship when temperatures are moderate enough to safely ship them.
-This varies from region to region.
-All tubers will be shipped no later than Mother's Day.
+A: Your order will ship once temperatures in your area are consistently safe for transit, as conditions can vary by region.
+All tubers will be sent out no later than Mother’s Day.

 Q: Do you combine shipping?